 By Danny Swalley

-Danny Swalley is Managing Director of Electrosteel USA.
-Swalley serves on the Water and Wastewater Equipment Manufacturers (WWEMA) Board of Directors as well as the WWEMA Legislative and Regulatory Committee.
+Danny Swalley is Managing Director at Electrosteel USA, LLC, a WWEMA-member company.
+Swalley currently serves as a member of the Water and Wastewater Equipment Manufacturers Association (WWEMA) Board of Directors.
 WWEMA is a non-profit trade association that has been working for water and wastewater technology and service providers since 1908.
 WWEMA’s members supply the most sophisticated leading-edge technologies and services, offering solutions to every water-related environmental problem and need facing today’s society.
-For more information about WWEMA, visit www.wwema.org or follow us on LinkedIn at https://www.linkedin.com/company/wwema/.
+For more information about WWEMA and member benefits, visit https://wwema.org/membership/.